allensarmiento/color-swatches/README.md

 S = 100%, L = 50% -> Total API calls: 215
 S = 90%, L = 47% -> Total API calls: 184
 S = 90%, L = 47% -> Total API calls: 118

+## Additional Improvements

+* Cache the results so when the user wants to search again, then no API calls are needed because the data was already fetched